2001 Campeonato Paulista de Futebol Feminino

 The 2001 Campeonato Paulista de Futebol Feminino was the sixth edition of the São Paulo state championship for women's football, and the first to be organized directly by the Federação Paulista de Futebol (FPF).
 This edition was organized in conjunction with Pelé Sports & Marketing.
 Played between October and December 2001, the competition had twelve participant clubs made up of under-23 players, who were selected partly on the basis of their beauty.
-Palmeiras was the champion after beating Matonense in the final.
+Palmeiras was the champion after beating Matonense in the final, winning their first ever title on this tournament.

 Competition

 Background

 In the aftermath of the Brazil women's national football team's failure to secure a medal at the 2000 Sydney Olympics, several leading players moved from domestic Brazilian clubs to the new Women's United Soccer Association (WUSA) in the United States.
 An attendant collapse in sponsorship and funding led to clubs including São Paulo FC closing their professional women's sections.
 The women's football scene in Brazil remained conspicuously underdeveloped: lacking visibility, resources and proper structure.

 The previous four editions of the Campeonato Paulista de Futebol Feminino had been run by a private company, Sport Promotion.
 Relatively high player wages and unbalanced competition caused by all the top players clustering at small number of clubs contributed to the discontinuation of that arrangement in 2000.
 The Federação Paulista de Futebol (FPF) partnered with Pelé Sports & Marketing to run the 2001 competition, although the latter was closed by Pelé during the season due to an unrelated scandal.